This page has been fact checked by a Medical Doctor who specializes in mesothelioma. Sources of information are listed

 Resectable, Unresectable, and Metastatic Mesothelioma

 There are other ways to categorize mesothelioma that are broader and less detailed than staging.
-For instance, a cancer may be categorized as metastatic if it has been seen to have spread to distant parts of the body from the primary tumor.
+For instance, cancer may be categorized as metastatic if it has been seen to have spread to distant parts of the body from the primary tumor.
 This is essentially another way of saying that the cancer is stage IV.

 One additional factor is tumor grade.
 The grade describes how abnormal the cells of the tumor appear when inspected under a microscope.
 The more abnormal the cells, the more likely the cancer is to grow and spread quickly.
 The grade is usually given as a number from one to three.

 Alternative Staging Systems

 Most doctors currently use the TNM system to stage mesothelioma, but there are some alternatives, including the Butchart system.
-This is an older system for mesothelioma and it was designed to identify patients that were good candidates for aggressive and potentially curative treatment.
-It also uses designations of stage I through IV.
-The Brigham system is an additional staging system that also makes use of the designations I through IV.
+This is an older system for mesothelioma, and it was designed to identify patients who were good candidates for aggressive and potentially curative treatment.
+It also uses designations of stages 1 through 4.